 - They are small growths caused by the HPV virus and usually appear on the foot’s bottom.

 - They are also classified as benign epithelial tumors.

 How to Remove Plantar Warts?

-- The application of medications with salicylic acid usually subsides plantar warts.
+- The application of medications with salicylic acid usually subsides the condition.

-- Your doctor may prescribe laser treatment for plantar warts.
+- Your doctor may prescribe laser treatment for this disease.
 In this case, the affected area is burned with the beam, causing the tissue to die and eventually fall off.

 How to Treat Plantar Warts?

-- There are various treatment modalities available, like removing plantar warts by stronger peeling medicine, freezing plantar warts, laser treatment of plantar warts, and surgical options.
+- Various treatment modalities are available, like removal by stronger peeling medicine, freezing, laser treatment, and surgical options for plantar warts.

 - Your doctor will recommend the best treatment for you after careful examination.